Brismuth-Apps-LLC/bulk-texter-lite/README.md

 Send customized bulk SMS messages via Google Voice from Google Inbox or Hangouts.

 ### What is it?
-This extension allows you to write a message once and send it to a list of numbers and names (names are optional).
+This is a chrome extension that allows you to write a message once and send it to a list of numbers and names (names are optional).
 It is a huge time saver if you need to send the same message to a lot of people and you already have a list of phone numbers and names.

 Note that this extension does not actually send the messages, it just prepares them so you can easily send them by pressing "Enter".